 He wants these things, and Michael Bay keeps getting them too.
 Because everyone else wants them.
 There’s a safety in knowing exactly what to expect, and it’s what’s made Transformers one of the biggest franchises in the world.
 If anything, this new one, Age of Extinction, is the safest bet yet, because by switching leading men from Shia LaBeouf to Mark Wahlberg, they’ve eliminated the chance for a remarkable performance.
 What I mean by that is that at least Shia always gave us a central character to hate, a human piece of shit whose terrible behavior could distract us from the hollow spectacle around him.
 Mark Wahlberg is a great actor, undoubtedly, but he’s not someone who typically elevates material, and as you might expect, he just coasts through this movie like Schrodinger’s actor, simultaneously giving a good and bad performance, just another cog in Michael Bay’s terrible machine.

-For as long they’d been chilling down under, Australia’s cinematic efforts went primarily unnoticed until the 1970s.
-That’s because in the late 60s and early 70s an effort was put forth by the Australian government to support and assist Australian cinema, which in in turn gave birth to a movement called “Australian New Wave.”
-Director’s like Peter Weir, Bruce Beresford and George Miller emerged with film’s depicting the outback as both a thing of unmatched beauty and unbridled savagery.
+For as long as they’d been chilling down under, Australia’s cinematic efforts went primarily unnoticed until the 1970s.
+That’s because in the late 60s and early 70s an effort was put forth by the Australian government to support and assist Australian cinema, which in turn gave birth to a movement called “Australian New Wave.”
+Director’s like Peter Weir, Bruce Beresford, and George Miller emerged with films depicting the outback as both a thing of unmatched beauty and unbridled savagery.
 Though no genre captured the latter as significantly as the popular “Ozploitation” movement.
 Just like American exploitation films, many Oz films were violent, perverse, and cheap.
 One film that stands apart from the pack is Long Weekend.

 Jaws.
 After that film came out nobody could get over the fact that Jaws had become a hit considering the kind of film it was.
 “A movie about a killer shark?
 I can do that.”
 Thought every idiot with some camera equipment and a couple grand.
 As a result we got subpar sequels and endless ripoffs.
 Piranha separates itself from the pack by being something different, a spoof.
 “I mean, piranhas?
 How is that scary?”
 The answer is it’s not.
 This film knows what it’s up too and really only exists to provide laughs and entertainment.